edgaras87/knowledge-vault/docs/cheatsheets/tools/mkdocs/setup.md

 ---
-title: obsidian-mkdocs-setup
+title: MkDocs Setup
 tags: [cheatsheet, tools, obsidian, mkdocs, documentation]
-summary: Setup guide for using Obsidian with MkDocs Material to create a developer docs site.
+summary: Step-by-step guide to setting up MkDocs Material with Obsidian for a personal developer documentation site, featuring a dual-structure of Cheatsheets and Concepts.
+aliases:
+  - MkDocs Setup
 ---

-# Obsidian ↔ MkDocs Material — Setup & Structure (for `knowledge-vault/docs`)
+# MkDocs — Setup & Structure (for `knowledge-vault/docs`)

 **Goal:** Write in Obsidian with `[[wikilinks]]` → publish a polished docs site via MkDocs Material.